supertuxkart/stk-code/NETWORKING.md

 You can see STK server xml list [here](https://addons.supertuxkart.net/api/v2/server/get-all).

-The server you want to test must be able to be connected without NAT penetration.
 You can remove `--auto-connect` if you have another client which can control the starting of games in server, or you can consider enable owner-less mode on server so the games on server can keep going.
 Remove `--no-graphics` if you want to see the AI racing.
 You can also run network AI tester in server-only build of STK.

 With the network AI tester, it's easier to for example simulate high-loaded servers or bad (high ping with packet loss) network.